leungkimming/DotNet6EAA/README.md

 ## How to test API using Swagger UI
 * On home page, click the "API Swagger UI"" link
+* press F12 and monitor network
-* First, select the Login API and click try it out
+* First, execute Login API
+    * Copy the antifogery token in F12 response header
-* click execute and copy the token string
+    * Copy the JWE string in the Swagger UI
-* in the API you wish to test, click try it out and paste the token string onto the X-UserRoles field
+* in the API you wish to test, paste the JWE token string onto the X-UserRoles field
+* paste the antiforgery token string onto the X-CSRF-TOKEN-HEADER field
-* fill in API parameters as appropriate
+* fill in API parameters as appropriate and execute
-* click Execute

 ## Tidy up Business
 * convert Program.cs to .NET webApplication builder